Alternatives to Pet Boarding During the Holidays

 Pet Care Swap

-In more friendly terms, propose a pet sitting swap with someone you trust.
+In more friendly terms, you could propose a pet-sitting swap with someone you trust.
 Most pets enjoy the company of other animals, but make sure that yours does before trying this arrangement.
-You want to avoid the call from your neighbor to talk about your beloved’s misbehaving while in their charge, making you both feel terrible.
+You want to avoid your neighbor calling to talk about your beloved misbehaving while in their charge, which would make you both feel terrible.

 Pet Sitters